Keep your benefits fit for the future

-With employers facing global skills shortages, it has never been more important to think about optimising your employee benefits.
-Properly optimised benefits not only reduce people risks and boost health and engagement but can also help companies attract and retain talent.
+With employers facing global skills shortages, it has never been more important to think about optimizing your employee benefits.
+Properly optimized benefits not only reduce people risks and boost health and engagement but can also help companies attract and retain talent.

 Critical to success is collecting and interpreting data on which benefits your employees are actually using.
 This can then be used to inform strategies on how best to strengthen your employee value proposition (EVP).
 For example, introducing new mental health benefits in response to increasing health insurance costs linked to fatigue or burnout.

-When HR teams have to manually gather, standardise and analyse employee benefits data, time is wasted, and the insights quickly become dated.
-Thankfully, technology is now transforming how companies manage employee benefits, with two-thirds (67%) of employers saying they plan to centralise HR.
-Many hope to utilise technology to drive efficiencies and create a more unifying and equitable global employee benefits experience.
+When HR teams have to manually gather, standardize and analyze employee benefits data, time is wasted, and the insights quickly become dated.
+Thankfully, technology is now transforming how companies manage employee benefits, with two-thirds (67%) of employers saying they plan to centralize HR.
+Many hope to utilize technology to drive efficiencies and create a more unifying and equitable global employee benefits experience.

-Technology is also driving total rewards optimisation by allowing employees to use their benefits from any location at any time.
-The value of this flexibility was realised during the pandemic, with employers quickly pivoting their benefits offerings.
+Technology is also driving total rewards optimization by allowing employees to use their benefits from any location at any time.
+The value of this flexibility was realized during the pandemic, with employers quickly pivoting their benefits offerings.
 It has now become a must for any highly distributed workforce.

-In addition to harmonising employee benefits, centralised benefits technology provides data insights to create a consistent employee experience.
-Analysing the data allows you to see how employees are using benefits in real time to determine which benefits are proving effective.
-These insights can then inform your employee benefits optimisation strategy to improve engagement and reduce costs.
+In addition to harmonizing employee benefits, centralized benefits technology provides data insights to create a consistent employee experience.
+Analyzing the data allows you to see how employees are using benefits in real time to determine which benefits are proving effective.
+These insights can then inform your employee benefits optimization strategy to improve engagement and reduce costs.

 Putting benefits insights to work

 Once you know how and why people are using their benefits, you can use these insights to streamline your offering.
 If employees respond to a recession by decreasing voluntary pension contributions, what financial well-being benefits should you introduce?